Quenched Kitaev Chain: Analogous model of Gravitational Collapse: Conclusions

 Another measure of predictability of evolution is OTOC.
 If OTOC grows in time, the evolution becomes chaotic and final state cannot be ascribed with accuracy.
 The dynamics of the systems demonstrates that post-quench the OTOC parameter decays once the quench hits the system and the gradually settles to a value close to $-0.5$.

-The model we study suffers from the limitation of analytical studies.
-Therefore, we also study a closely resembling analytically tractable model, which captures the essential features of the system.
+We also study a closely resembling model with analytically more tractable equations, which captures the essential features of the first model.
 In this model we also analytically demonstrated the march of the system towards a GGE configuration, strongly suggesting that internal interactions within the system do not remain of much importance once the quench is sufficiently strong.

-The system under study also has a close resemblance to specific gravitational systems: quantum systems in space-time with horizons.
-Development of the horizon disrupts the causal communication between parts of the quantum system, one specific example being the black hole.
-Thus the present study potentially reflects the evolution of an initial data which spontaneously develops a horizon, which through entanglement is considered to be {\it thermalizing the parts the system}.
-For this purpose, we will be carrying out the field theoretic generalization of the present work with geometric features elsewhere.
+Thus the analogue model remains integrable even after undergoing causal disruption and also lands up in GGE configuration, notwithstanding with the conflict between apparent thermality and onset of chaos.
+In the black hole setting the apparent conflict arises due to maximality of entanglement between the interior, near horizon and asymptotic modes.
+However, the system remains integrable throughout without any chaotic behaviour setting up a GGE like distribution can well suggest the apparent thermality, in the spirit of \cite{Sonner:2017hxc}.
+Since these results appear largely irrespective of the details of interaction a full field theoretic calculation can be expected to inherit these features, probably demonstrable in certain analogue system undergoing similar kind of quench action, will be pursued elsewhere.